duracell80/midnight-sectors/README.md

 - [M] = Morning
 - [E] = Evening

+More than one sector can span a period, given that seasons lengthen and shorten the durations of an evening, morning or afternoon and indeed night.
+Our current time systems struggle to define an evening and rarely display local durations of these periods.
+AM and PM are so binary!
+Time is messy.

 Latin:
-- Night     - Nox
+- Night     - nox (nx) *night crossing
 - Afternoon - post meridiem (pm)
 - Morning   - antemeridies (am)
-- Evening   - nocturnis
+- Evening   - nocturnis (nc) *night coming

 #### Slices with Latin Names:
 There are 8 slices or hours in the day.
-A whole sector can span a period, so morning may run through the 3rd and 4th slice.
 A slice defines 100 sectors.

 - Slice 1 (000 to 100) - centum
 - Slice 2 (100 to 200) - ducenti